mordvinkinm/UberForcer/README.md

 mingw32-make uberforcer_windows
 </pre>

+- Use CLAGS="..." to pass C compilation flags (for example, CFLAGS="-O2")
+- Use OUT="..." to specify output path (for example, OUT="out/uberforcer.exe")
 - Use DEBUG=1 make key to build app with verbose info
 - Use DEBUG=2 make key to build app with trace info